flogothetis/Walking-Robot-WebGL/README.md

 ![robot](https://user-images.githubusercontent.com/25617530/60970312-60d47100-a32a-11e9-85b1-7b2e31bebcdc.PNG)

-@ **Author: F.N.LOGOTHETIS**
-The task is to create a simple robot that walks and moves its arms and legs, usingWebGL (http://www.khronos.org/webgl/) and JavaScript only.
-The task is intended to demonstrate simple and fast cross-platform interactive application development using state-of-the-art technologies.
+The task is to create a simple robot that walks and moves its arms and legs, using WebGL (http://www.khronos.org/webgl/) and JavaScript only. .

 SPECIFICALLY:

 • The robot needs to be able to move left and right using the left and right arrow keys respectively.
-The robot needs to be rotated accordingly so it always faces the walking direction.
+The robot needs to be rotated so it always faces the walking direction.
 The rotation could be instant or gradual (frame per frame) - it is up to you.
 Both are accepted as correct.